akash-network/awesome-akash/litellm/README.md

 ## Using the proxy

-Use the Akash endpoint assigned to port `4000` as your OpenAI-compatible base URL.
+Use the Akash URIs assigned to port `4000` as your OpenAI-compatible base URL.

 Example: